inviqa/harness-go/docs/how-to-guides/add-benchmarks.md

 Following the Inviqa engineering guidelines' best practice, the commands provided by this harness aim to make it easy to get a delta comparison of the performance of your new code (feature branch) against your stable branch.
 When executed, it will prompt you for the name of your stable branch.

-### Modes

-There are two modes available to you when you run the commands.

 ### `ws go bench compare`

 This will provide a comparison of your current branch changes against your stable branch changes using [`benchstat`].
 The command itself will rebuild your local environment twice, to provide a completely clean and consistent state between each run.